-And below is an example of what supportive key messages may look like based on two different audiences.
-Remember, key messages are meant to reinforce the brand narrative, and work especially well if you have multiple products and audiences.
+Below is an example of what supportive key messages may look like based on two different audiences.
+Remember, key messages reinforce the brand narrative and work exceptionally well if you have multiple products and audiences.

-PESO is an acronym that stands for paid, earned, shared, and owned media channels.
-It provides a way to segment all of your digital marketing activities across each of these channels.
+PESO is an acronym that stands for paid, earned, shared, and owned media.
+It provides a way to segment all your digital marketing activities across each channel.
 In my mind, PESO is synonymous with integrated marketing.

-When integrating PESO into your plan, one example might look something like the following:
+When integrating PESO into your plan, one example might look something like this:

-- Shared Media: This would include a social media strategy with objectives (by platform), content themes, influencers/advocates, paid social media programs, and measurement.
+- Shared Media: This would include a social media strategy with objectives (by platform), content themes, creator marketing, brand advocacy programs, paid social, and measurement.